elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> "ab"
 ```

-In addition, Elixir provides default values for arguments whereas Erlang does not.
+In addition, Elixir allows for default values for arguments, whereas Erlang does not.

 ```elixir
 def mul_by(x, n // 2) do